+LDH or its designee may request additional records from the provider.
+Records shall be made abailable to the requestor in accordance with LDH policy.

 Organization of Records, Record Entries, and Corrections

 The organization of individual beneficiary records and location of documents within the record must be consistent among all records.
 Records must be appropriately thinned so that current material can be easily located in the record.